cerodell/sphinx-quickstart-guide/docs/source/theme.rst

 Add / Install Theme
 ---------------------

-Let spice this up and a theme to your webpage!!
+Let spice this up and a theme to your webpage!

 You can check out some of the `Sphinx themes here <https://sphinx-themes.org/>`_
  * There are others as well.